What happens now that the UK has a withdrawal agreement?

 Will you be producing more guidance?

 The core data protection principles, obligations and rights will remain the same.
 So, at this stage, we don’t need to produce an entirely new range of guidance.
 However, some specific areas – chiefly in cross-border supervision and enforcement, and international transfers – are specifically affected.
-So we have produced the following new guidance:
+So we have recently produced the following guidance:

 - Law enforcement processing – five steps to take